librariesio/documentation/personas.md

 - Works: Large Technology Company
 - Role: Developer
 - Likes: Skiing, Hiking, Craft Beers

+#### Common Tasks
+- Check project for updates in dependencies
+- Check content of dependency updates (breaking changes, security advisories, licence changes, new dependencies, new transitive dependencies)
+- Check PRs on project
+- Check issues on project
+- Make decisions on project direction (new features, deprecated features etc)
+- Build updates into project (dependencies, new code, documentation etc)
+- Publish new versions

 Charlie works at a large technology company.
 She works there company because the company allows her to work one day a week on open source projects.
 For three years Charlie has been a contributor to Pipe, an ORM library.
 Pipe has a *very* active community of users posting questions, ticketing bugs and feature requests and — whenever a release is shipped — complaints.
 Charlie suspects Pipe is used by housands of developers but there are only three other people contributing to the project actively.
 Between them they struggle between work and family to maintain the project.